Admidio/admidio/README.md

 ## Installation

+You can install Admidio on your webspace if the script language [PHP](http://php.net/) in version 5.3.7 or higher is available.
+Admidio also needs a [MySql](http://www.mysql.com/) (version 5.0 or higher) or [PostgreSQL](http://www.postgresql.org/) (version 9.0 or higher) database to run.

 For a successful installation please follow our [online instructions](http://www.admidio.org/dokuwiki/doku.php?id=en:2.0:installation).
 There we describe step by step the installation process.